- OneDrive Icon overlays can be quite useful and users have grown fond of them.

 - Press Windows Key + R and enter msconfig.
 Press Enter or click OK.

-- System Configuration window will now appear.
-Go to Services tab and check Hide all Microsoft services.
+- The System Configuration window will now appear.
+Go to the Services tab and check Hide all Microsoft services.
 Now click Disable all button.

-- Now go to Startup tab and click on Open Task Manager.
+- Now go to the Startup tab and click on Open Task Manager.

 - Task Manager will now appear and you’ll see the list of startup applications.
 Right-click the first entry on the list and choose Disable from the menu.
 Repeat this step for all entries on the list.

 - Once you disable all startup applications, close Task Manager, and go back to System Configuration window.
 Click Apply and OK to save changes and restart your PC.